 Vernon L. Smith was awarded the Nobel Prize in Economic Sciences in 2002 for his groundbreaking work in experimental economics.
 His recent contributions to this field include the discovery of specialization and exchange in a virtual village environment.
 In particular, how groups might discover self enforcing property rights and achieve trade to support wealth creation.
-Mr. Smith is currently Professor of Economics and Law at George Mason University in Arlington (VA), a research scholar in the Interdisciplinary Center for Economic Science, and a Fellow of the Mercatus Center.
+Mr. Smith is currently Professor of Business Economics and Law at Chapman University in Orange (CA).
+He was formerly a professor of economics and law at George Mason University, and a board member of the Mercatus Center.
 He received his bachelor’s degree in Electrical Engineering from Cal Tech, and his PhD in Economics from Harvard.
 He has authored or co-authored over 200 articles and books on capital theory, finance, natural resource economics and experimental economics.
 Mr. Smith has served as a consultant on the privatization of electric power in Australia and New Zealand and participated in numerous private and public discussions of energy deregulation in the United States.

 Marcel Boyer holds a PhD in economics from Carnegie Mellon University and is currently Professor Emeritus of economics at the University of Montreal.
 He has been accumulating awards since the beginning of his career.
 Among others, he has received the Alexander-Henderson Award (Carnegie Mellon University 1971), the Prix Marcel-Dagenais (Société canadienne de science économique 1985), and was elected in 1992 to the Royal Society of Canada (Academy of the Arts, Sciences and Humanities of Canada).
 Mr. Boyer, who was Vice President and Chief Economist at the MEI between 2006 and 2009, also received the Prix Marcel-Vincent (ACFAS 2002), the Prix Léon-Gérin for excellence in his career in the social sciences and humanities (Prix du Québec 2015), was named in 2013 an Honorary Member of the Canadian Economics Association (the first Quebecer to receive this honour), and was named an Officer of the Order of Canada on December 30, 2015.